Can’t get a job after sending hundreds of resumes that only get rejected by employers? I hear you.

 What matters more is having clarity – it should look sensible and authentic.

 Not only should you have a clean font that makes it readable, but you should also be using modern resume templates that stand out.
 The best layouts are the ones that get the job done, so don’t go overboard and use certain fonts or layouts just because they look fancy.

 Color choices also have an impact so make the right choices but again, don’t overdo it and keep it professional.

 Here’s an example of what a good format looks like:

-Any typo errors, spelling, punctuation, or grammar – these kinds of mistakes will get your resume tossed straight into the reject pile.
+Any typo errors, spelling, punctuation, or grammar – any of these will get your resume tossed straight into the reject pile.

-You’d be shocked how often these kinds of simple resume mistakes make it to a recruiter’s desk.
-There’s simply no excuse for sloppiness, misused words, incorrect spelling, or punctuation overuse on your resume.
+You’d be amazed by the number of bad resumes that make it to recruiters’ desks.
+There’s simply no excuse for sloppiness, misused words, grammar errors, or punctuation overuse on your resume.

 But how do you catch these simple but easily missed resume mistakes?

 After you finish with your resume, sleep on it and take your mind off it.
 Then give it a look with fresh eyes.
 You can prevent your resume from being thrown into the trash easily just by properly proofreading your work.